dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 }
 ```

-This tweet, despite being all text, contains media at the end of the tunnel.
+This tweet, despite being all text, has a URL and contains media at the end of the tunnel.
 So I grabbed the Instagram image
 and reclassified the tweet as `image` in my system:

 <div style="text-align: center;">